LogicOber/ai-stemm-writing-supervisor/README.md

 [![Deploy on Zeabur](https://zeabur.com/button.svg)](https://zeabur.com/templates/CBGKRS?referralCode=LogicOber)

+`👆 Click the button above to deploy to Zeabur with one click, but you need to manually add an environment variable named VITE_API_KEY, with the value being the API_Key of your Dify App`

 ## UI Project Description

 This project includes a simple demo UI, collaboratively developed with Bolt.new.
 The interface allows for easy connection to Dify Apps and serves as a foundation for customization.